-It’s a sad day for hip-hop heads across the globe, as accomplished rapper Mac Miller has died at age 26 of an apparent drug overdose, according to TMZ.
+September 7 was a sad day for hip-hop fans across the globe, as accomplished rapper Mac Miller died at age 26 of what is now being confirmed as an apparent accidental drug overdose, according to TMZ.

-“Mac was found Friday at around noon at his home in California’s San Fernando Valley and was pronounced dead at the scene,” reported the celebrity blog, adding that authorities were alerted by “a male friend who placed a 911 call from Mac’s home.”
+“Mac was found … at his home in California’s San Fernando Valley and was pronounced dead at the scene,” reported the celebrity blog at the time of Miller’s passing, adding that authorities were alerted by “a male friend who placed a 911 call from Mac’s home.”

-Born Malcolm James McCormick before picking Mac Miller as a stage name, the musician also produced records using the pseudonym Larry Fisherman.
+Born Malcolm James McCormick before adopting Mac Miller as a stage name, the musician also produced records using the pseudonym Larry Fisherman.

-The rapper had been struggling with substance abuse issues of late, and was arrested for DUI and hit-and-run when he hit a utility pole with his Mercedes G-Wagon in May.
+The rapper had been struggling with substance abuse in the months before his death, and was arrested for DUI and hit-and-run when he hit a utility pole with his Mercedes G-Wagon in May.

-Miller was open about his darker thoughts in his music, especially on his 2014 mixtape Faces, on which he discussed narcotic use and early death.
+Miller was open about his darker thoughts in his music, especially on his 2014 mixtape Faces, where he discussed narcotic use and early death.

 In a recently published profile by Vulture, the rapper said, “I used to rap super openly about really dark shit, because that’s what I was experiencing at the time.
 That’s fine, that’s good, that’s life.
 It should be all the emotions.”

-In May 2018, he parted ways with longtime girlfriend and fellow musician Ariana Grande, who has spoken publically about Miller’s struggles with addiction and the strain it put on their relationship.
+In May 2018, he parted ways with longtime girlfriend and fellow musician Ariana Grande, who has spoken publicly about Miller’s struggles with addiction and the strain it put on their relationship.

 Miller was born in Pittsburgh, the son of a photographer and an architect.
 He became serious about music while in high school, deciding to focus on his career almost exclusively from age 15 onward.